CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 marked with a `TODO` comment.
 Areas that are useful to and serve as hints for optional features are marked with `TODO (Optional)`.
-Functions that are useful for reference are marked with the comment `CHECKITOUT`. **You should look at all TODOs and CHECKITOUTs before starting!** There are not many.
+Functions that are useful for reference are marked with the comment `CHECKITOUT`. **You should look at all TODOs and CHECKITOUTs before starting!** There are not many (Or not, as long as you are clear of the pipeline and design of a rasterizer).

 * `src/rasterize.cu` contains the core rasterization pipeline.
   * A few pre-made structs are included for you to use, but those marked with